toastdriven/definite/docs/usage/installation.rst

 Development Installation
 ------------------------

-If you'd like to work on `definitely`'s code, run tests or generate the docs locally, the setup is a touch more complex.
+If you'd like to work on `definite`'s code, run tests or generate the docs locally, the setup is a touch more complex.
 Here's the recommended approach.

 ::

-    $ git clone git@github.com:toastdriven/definitely.git
+    $ git clone git@github.com:toastdriven/definite.git
-    $ cd definitely
+    $ cd definite
     $ poetry install
     $ poetry shell